unstoppabledomains/dev-docs/login-with-unstoppable/get-started-login/scopes-for-login.md

 ---
-title: Scopes for Login with Unstoppable
+title: Scopes for Login with Unstoppable | UD Developer Portal
 description: This page details the scopes currently supported by Login with Unstoppable.
 ---